ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 ![Scenario1](images/Scenario1.jpg)
 <br>

 ### 4.2.
-Scenario 2 - The user accesses the authentication tree, with no legacy OAM11G SSO token in the browser, after previously he accessed Scenario 1 - was created with no password
+Scenario 2 - The user accesses the authentication tree, with no legacy OAM11G SSO token in the browser, after previously accessing Scenario 1 - was created with no password
 - The user accesses the authentication tree.
-The tree is prompting the user for the username and password.
+The tree prompts the user for the username and password.
 - After providing credentials, the user is successfully authenticated.
 This happens because the user was successfully logged in to the legacy OAM11G.
 Since the Data Store Decision node returned false but the user was already migrated, and the legacy login was successful, the password is also updated in DS.
 <br><br>
 ![Scenario2](images/Scenario2.jpg)
 <br>